bsssssss/tidal-language-server/README.md

 # Tidal language server

-This is a very experimental project that aims to provide some editor features when working with tidal files.
+This is a **very experimental** project that aims to provide useful editor features when working with tidal files, such as context aware auto-completion, hover documentation and linting.

 For now it only handle crude auto-completion and hover documentation.
 It does so by parsing Tidal's source code and extracting haddock comments about functions.